MontiCore/EmbeddedMontiArc/Readme.md

 maven files in the repo are changed to be compatible with Private Access Tokens.
 During the migration for each pipeline, the excluded branches are checked so that only intended Jobs are kept.
 As this feature is inherently incompatible with the monorepo design.
 To rebuild the stage-like architecture a job named `STAGENAME_phase` is created.
 Additionally, a job named `FileChanges` is created.
 This job is used to check file changes and trigger the corresponding jobs.
 As this is not natively supported in GitHub actions.
+Per default the necessary changed for monorepos are implemented.
+Otherwise a falg must be added.

 6. Upload the monorepo to GitHub by running